-Despite their big gap, they have some similarities and only a few differences.
-First off, you can use both before a workout but not before your bedtime.
+Despite their big gap, Celsius and Alani Nu have some similarities and only a few differences.
+You can use both before a workout but not before your bedtime.
 They both have 200mg of caffeine, and with that amount, you can expect yourself to get energy for around 3-4 hours.

 Just imagine the alertness it could give you with its caffeine level.
 They can be an excellent alternative to coffee because they could help get you alive and kicking for your day.
 Although Alani Nu has a more trendy appeal, they both have neat packages.

 It can be difficult to determine which is better since we all have different needs and tolerance.
 Still, this article can give you an in-depth look at what both of these brands can offer so you can make the decision yourself!

 I’ve summarized their nutrition facts in the table below:

 As you can see, they both have B Vitamins that are good for your nerves and cognition.
 However, Alani Nu has electrolytes such as sodium and potassium.
 This two can help your muscles contract while also balancing your blood pH.

 Taurine is the common ingredient inside Celsius and Alani Nu.
 Although they don’t specify the amount, this article states that energy drinks most likely use 1g of taurine in a single can or sachet.

 This element can help reduce stress in your muscles.
 It can also help you become more physically active as well.